 - Unable to participate quietly in leisure activities

-Is Combined ADHD More Severe?
+Is Combined ADHD Type More Severe?

-How is Combined ADHD Diagnosed?
+How Is Combined ADHD Diagnosed?

 - Medical history review